s-r-e-e-r-a-j/IDFinder/README.md

 ## ID Finder
 IDFinder is An OSINT (Open Source Intelligence) tool for finding profiles based on usernames, developed for Termux as well as Linux distributions like Kali Linux, Parrot OS, and others.

-ID Finder is a tool designed to search  availability of a specific username (or ID) across multiple social media platforms and online services.
+It is a tool designed to search  availability of a specific username (or ID) across multiple social media platforms and online services.

 ## Features
 - **Multi-Platform Search**: Checks usernames across multiple platforms with ease.